runemadsen/runemadsen-2012/writings/printing-code/lecture-color.md

 There are 2 reasons why I choose to show this scene:

 1. The use of color in this movie is fantastic.
 A vague green color is used for all scenes in the Matrix.
-The captives are dressed in gray.
-Scenes in the Nebuchadnezzar are tinted blue to symbolize clouds, heaven and light.
-Everything has a symbolic meaning.
+The slaves in the Matric are dressed in gray.
+Scenes in the Nebuchadnezzar are tinted blue to symbolize clouds, heaven and light - the real world.
+Everything has a symbolic meaning, and color is used to emphasize it.

 2. Once you learn to control color, you'll be like Neo moving through the Matrix.
 You'll see things that no one else sees.